sguox002/leetcode/leetcode-all.md

 - union find with path compression O(1)
 - use vector to store parent
 - use hashmap to store parent

+<<-323	Number of Connected Components in an Undirected Graph    		56.9%	Medium
+union-find.
+->>

 <<-685	Redundant Connection II    		32.8%	Hard
 a rooted tree. given a list of directed edges node from 0 to n-1. return an edge that can be removed to that the resulting graph is a rooted tree of n nodes. if there are multiple answers, remove the last one.